How to Increase Golf Swing Speed (3-STEP POWER SWING!)

 This incredible device works by targeting every muscle in your core to increase rotational performance, strengthen the core, and maximize its stability.
 Unlike other abdominal rotation exercises, PureTorque directs force straight to the core, providing the most efficient and safest workout money can buy.

-Developed by a certified personal trainer with over twenty years of experience, PureTorque is really a supercharged trunk rotation device that’s designed to help athletes gain an extra rotational edge.
+Developed by a certified personal trainer with over twenty years of experience, PureTorque is really supercharged core workout equipment that’s designed to help athletes in softball – see core workouts for softball players, baseball players, and so on gain an extra rotational edge.
 Instead of using your arms as other cable exercises do, PureTorque is clenched close to the body, which allows you to translate all the resistance you’re using straight to your core.
 As you move with the device, you pull along a resistance band that provides a strenuous, all-in-one core workout.
 And by ignoring the shoulders and arms, PureTorque brings the force of the resistance straight to your core, ie. your obliques, spinal muscles, and hips maximizing attention to the core.

 It’s truly amazing how quickly you’ll see those extra yards pile onto your drives.
 With PureTorque, your core will muscle-up, your swing will feel more balanced, and you’ll be able to rotate with far greater ease.
 But, remember, fundamentals always come first, so before you invest in a PureTorque make sure you have your 3-step power swing down pat.